Leashys/Public-Projects/JMU DB APP/README.md

 # JMU Database App

 This is an example Flask app, revised to remove university-dependent database access.
-Uses flask & flask-bootstrap.
+Requires a python3 venv running flask & flask-bootstrap.

 ## Usage